-First, any scripture 233-years old that has evolved only downstream is by definition a relic of its time.
-As Thomas Jefferson declared, “you cannot expect a man to wear a boy’s jacket, urging the constitution to be completely rewritten every 30-years.
+First, any scripture 233 years old that has evolved only downstream is, by definition, a relic of its time.
+As Thomas Jefferson declared, “You cannot expect a man to wear a boy’s jacket, urging the Constitution to be rewritten every 30 years.
 We never have.

-Our constitution fails systemically because it does not define a theory embedded in a system to describe how and what people must adhere to achieve our collective objectives.
+Our Constitution fails systemically because it needs to define a theory embedded in a system to describe how and what people must adhere to achieve our collective objectives.
 Freedom and rights alone do not embody the paradoxical rules needed to manage freedom for all.
-Hence, the presumption that conformance to our constitution improves human excellence is at best a feeble hope.
+Hence, the presumption that conformance to our Constitution improves human excellence is, at best, a feeble hope.

-Simply put, the constitution is a bad plan, serving the needs of the legislature out of touch with reality.
-Its gaping holes and omissions are so large we can easily improve how we operate without constitutional change.
+Simply put, the Constitution could be a better plan, serving the needs of the legislature out of touch with reality.
+Its gaping holes and omissions are so large we can quickly improve our operations without constitutional change.

-Freedom, referred to as liberty in the constitution, is liberally dished out as an inalienable right.
-A big mistake, since freedom cannot exist without rules; freedom’s paradox.
-The trust in collective freedom cannot be tarnished by the vile maxim of individual freedoms, as nobody is free unless everyone is free.
-Hence freedom as an inalienable right must include equally inalienable obligations to protect freedom for all.
+Freedom, referred to as liberty in the Constitution, is liberally dished out as an inalienable right.
+This is a big mistake since liberty cannot exist without rules, which is freedom’s paradox.
+The vile maxim of individual liberties cannot tarnish the trust in collective freedom, as nobody is free unless everyone is free.
+Hence, freedom as an inalienable right must include equally inviolable obligations to protect freedom for all.

-Furthermore, freedom is useless when it is not subjugated to a theory to improve human excellence and longevity.
-Even when curtailed by paradoxical rules, freedom without an evolutionary compass yields a vector of expansion fundamentally incompatible with nature.
-Freedom must promote human adaptability to nature’s entropy, or else freedom yields the opposite.
+Furthermore, freedom is only practical when subjugated to a theory to improve human excellence and longevity.
+Even when curtailed by paradoxical rules, freedom without an evolutionary compass yields a vector of expansion incompatible with nature.
+Freedom must promote human adaptability to nature’s entropy, or else freedom delivers the opposite.

-Our poor definition and laissez-faire implementation of freedom put humanity on a vector of expansion diverging further from nature’s compass.
-For the first time, freedom must be subjugated to the evolutionary objectives of nature and be curtailed by rules that promote the expansion of humanity in line with nature.
+Our poor definition and laissez-faire implementation of freedom put humanity on a vector of expansion, diverging further from nature’s compass.
+For the first time, freedom must be subjugated to the evolutionary objectives of nature and curtailed by rules that promote humanity’s expansion in line with nature.

-The easiest way to disclaim the mantra of economics is to evaluate the meaning of GDP considered one of the most important economics metrics on a global scale.
+The easiest way to disclaim the mantra of economics is to evaluate the meaning of GDP, considered one of the most essential economic metrics on a global scale.
 Gross Domestic Product (GDP) is a consequence of human performance, not the cause.
 In the same way, the final score of a soccer game is a consequence of gameplay, not the cause.

 Sustainability does not exist anywhere in the universe.
-In fact, nature’s entropy, described as the reduction of available energy by Nobel Prize physicist Richard Feynman stipulates nothing is stasis and instead requires humanity to do more with less as time goes by.
+Nature’s entropy, described by Nobel Prize physicist Richard Feynman as the reduction of available energy, stipulates nothing is static and instead requires humanity to do more with less as time passes.

-Sustainability is an evolutionary oxymoron to which new asset allocation and investment programs, like ESG, cling to give its much-needed reinvention new cachet and new indices of self to regurgitate.
-A dangerous and damaging predicament considering the expansion of human ingenuity is now directly tied to an evolutionary philosophy incompatible with nature.
+Sustainability is an evolutionary oxymoron to which new asset allocation and investment programs, like ESG, cling to give its much-needed reinvention, new cachet, and new indices of self to regurgitate.
+This a dangerous and damaging predicament, considering the expansion of human ingenuity is now directly tied to an evolutionary philosophy incompatible with nature.

-What could possibly go wrong when the arbitrage of innovation -finance- violates nature’s principles?
+What could happen when the innovation arbitrage -finance- violates nature’s principles?
 The right strategy would be to deploy a renewable investment thesis with completely different first principles directly tied to nature’s evolutionary principles and values.

-For example, a weather system is not a system; it is a weather pattern—a consequence of cloud formation, no indication of causation.
-The reference to systems that are not, hides the grave depravity of reason emanating from the confounding of consequence and cause (Nietzsche) that murks the water of expectations—a distinction much more important than a merely linguistic one.
+For example, a weather system is not a system but a weather pattern—a consequence of cloud formation without indicating causation.
+The reference to systems that do not hide the grave depravity of reason emanating from the confounding of consequence and cause (Nietzsche) murks the water of expectations—a distinction much more important than a merely linguistic one.

 None of the constructs we have instituted today, such as capitalism, socialism, communism, or democracy, can be called a system.
 They would all require the defensible definition of the theory, the process of selecting input, and the description of the desired output.
 Call me when you get there.

-Out of the thin-air implementation of “systems” you ought not to expect or debate desirable outcomes.
-Only when we establish a theory for humanity can we establish systems that produce the desired outcomes for humanity.
+Out of the thin-air implementation of “systems,” you ought not to expect or debate desirable outcomes.
+Only when we establish a theory for humanity can we establish systems that produce the desired results for humanity?
 I have one.

 Markets are a consequence, not the cause of human behavior.
-This confounding of cause and consequence again traps humanity in grave depravity of reason, especially when monumental decisions are tied to the inanimate consequence rather than animate causal behavior.
-Markets, in stock-market vernacular, do not behave or fluctuate; people do.
+Again, this confounding of cause and consequence traps humanity in grave depravity of reason, especially when monumental decisions are tied to the inanimate consequence rather than animate causal behavior.
+In stock-market vocabulary, markets do not behave or fluctuate; people do.
 Cause over consequence.

-The reliance on the movement of markets is as idiotic as the reliance on GDP explained in the section of economics above.
-We should create marketplace systems, using the appropriate definition of a system described above, to produce the predictability of outcome we wish to see.
+The reliance on the movement of markets is as idiotic as the reliance on GDP explained in the economics section above.
+We should create marketplace systems using the appropriate definition of a system described above to produce the predictability of the outcome we wish to see.

-Capitalism is nothing more than the collective exchange of money for products or services rendered.
+Capitalism is the collective exchange of money for products or services rendered.
 Capitalism is not a system from which any expectation can be inferred.
-It fails the description of a defensible theory and the identification of input to yield the desired output, as described above of what a system should entail.
+It needs to include the description of a defensible theory and the identification of input to yield the desired output, as described above of what a system should entail.

-Capitalism today is merely a way of allocating and distributing money, bound by rules and regulation, that does not infer a human theory to warrant or direct such distribution.
+Capitalism today is merely a way of allocating and distributing money, bound by rules and regulations, that does not infer a human theory to warrant or direct such distribution.
 Hence, we ought not to expect conformance to a human theory we have not embedded in capitalism.
-Do not act surprised when the outcome of capitalism is what humanity wants rather than needs.
+Refrain from acting surprised when the outcome of capitalism is what humanity wants rather than needs.

-Again, the absence of a human theory to which capitalism should be normalized wreaks major havoc for humanity.
+Again, the absence of a human theory to which capitalism should be normalized wreaks major havoc on humanity.
 To the tune of eleven times the size of production (in the U.S.), finance distorts and limits the renewal and expansion of human capacity in line with nature’s rule.
-We must redefine the role, priority, and goal of capitalism to serve humanity.
+We must redefine capitalism’s role, priority, and goal to serve humanity.